 Tournament-style/crowd-sourced Flat Fee Logo Design

-Receive 30+ logo designs submitted by international designers based on your design brief.
-Review + feedback, refine, iterate, download!
+In a tournament-style logo project, you receive 30+ logo designs submitted by international designers based on your design brief.
+Review feedback, refine, iterate, and download!

 The features of the tournament-style design sites are all quite similar:

 - Set up your logo contest by providing general brand information and logo preferences

 - Define your content’s prize amount (higher prize amount attracts the higher-quality logo designers)

 - The tournament lasts around 2 weeks from start to finish.
 This includes the initial design period (1 week), the selection phase, and then the iteration phase where you and your selected logo’s designer work to tighten up the final product.

 - Your selected logo is delivered in a variety of formats, including a vector EPS that you can shrink and scale without pixelation.

 The bonus of this method is that you will get hundreds of entries from multiple designers who can iterate and provide feedback along the way.
 This results in a custom-tailored logo.

 The key to success with a crowd-sourced logo is the feedback that you provide the designers.
 If you can, try to select the most “designer-like” member of your team to give this feedback.
 You will want a creative person who can see potential in the submitted logo options—not just take them at face value.